Work

 If the permit is granted, it is valid for one year.

-Labor Market Service (AMS FL)
+Labour Market Service (AMS FL)

 Liechtenstein Employees' Association (LANV)